 What would I say now that I’m back?
 I’d say I’m sorry I’ve waited so long to go and that I’m sorry I’ve only spent three days in Stockholm.
 The city and its surroundings really had me at “Hello!”

-And since I loved it so much and am currently thinking about getting back someday, I will try to help you out if you are still struggling to decide whether you want to visit Stockholm, or if you have already decided to do it, I’ll tell you what to see in Stockholm in 3 days, the best place to stay Stockholm, what not to miss and basically how I spent three days in Stockholm.
+And since I loved it so much and am currently thinking about getting back someday, I will try to help you out if you are still struggling to decide whether you want to visit Stockholm, or if you have already decided to do it, I’ll tell you what to see in Stockholm in 3 days, the best place to stay Stockholm, what not to miss and basically my Stockholm 3 days itinerary.

 For me, the best place to stay in any city should tick the following boxes:

 - Proximity to the tourist attractions or at least really close to a metro/bus stop so that I won’t have to spend a lot of time getting to the “it” places.

 - Great service – from the moment of the booking up until the checkout.

 - Good facilities – depending on the destination, I always try to choose hotels that offer access to SPA, gym or a great rooftop bar/restaurant.

 - Beautiful views from the room – if you have seen my post about my stays in Cinque Terre (that breathtaking view over Riomaggiore), Colombo (the view from our room was just stunning) or Athens you’ve understood by now that my heart ticks for the beautiful views.

 - Delicious breakfast and food options for dinner in case I’m too tired to spend the night in town – for me, breakfast is maybe the most important meal of the day, especially in a city break when I will most probably spend the whole day on the streets burning a lot of calories.